Call now in confidence immediate help & advice 24/7

 By disengaging completely from drugs and alcohol, not only will the patient will be able to focus wholly on their recovery, but their relationships, self-esteem and financial possibilities will increase dramatically.

-Being given the opportunity to practice sobriety is just one of the many benefits of choosing a residential rehab in the Luton area.
+Being given the opportunity to practice sobriety is just one of the many benefits of choosing a residential drug rehab and alcohol rehab in the Luton area.

-As mentioned, choosing residential rehab will remove the patient from external temptation but it will also offer them a set structure and gives them time and space to recover.
+As mentioned, choosing residential drug rehab and alcohol rehab will remove the patient from external temptation but it will also offer them a set structure and gives them time and space to recover.

-Residential rehab programmes also offer specialist care and are also linked to higher levels of recovery success.
+Residential drug and alcohol rehab programmes also offer specialist care and are also linked to higher levels of recovery success.

-So why opt for attending private rehab as opposed to council-funded rehab in Luton?
+So why opt for attending private drug rehab and alcohol rehab as opposed to council-funded drug and alcohol rehab in Luton or near Luton?

 Firstly, private rehabilitation offers tailored treatments that are customised to fit your needs.